yash194/physics-engine-/README.md

-# physics-engine-
+# staticSquare
-i have made the ground and the ball look like a normal object.
+A static square made using Matter.js physics engine